LCNC-SEC-08: Data and Secret Handling Failures

 Description

 Moreover, many native log streams mix application logs, metrics, and sensitive data being passed through the application.
-In many platforms, logs will contain actual data points the application uses by default.
+In many platforms, logs will contain actual data points that the application uses by default.

 Example Attack Scenarios